SpartanJ/ecode/README.md

 *ecode* provides support for several languages by default with can be extended easily by expanding the `formatters.json` configuration. `formatters.json` default configuration can be obtained from [here](https://raw.githubusercontent.com/SpartanJ/eepp/develop/bin/assets/plugins/formatters.json).
 It also supports some formatters natively, this means that the formatter comes with ecode without requiring any external dependency.
+And also supports LSP text document formatting, meaning that if you're running an LSP that supports formatting documents, formatting will be available too.
-To configure new formatters you can create a new `formatters.json` file in the default configuration path of *ecode*.
+To configure new formatters you can create a new `formatters.json` file in the [default configuration path](#plugins-configuration-files-location) of *ecode*.

 #### `formatters.json` format